-At the Consulate, we work closely with the Embassy and with Irish state agencies to promote trade, tourism and inward investment.
+At the Consulate, we work closely with the Embassy of Ireland in London and with Irish state agencies to promote trade, tourism and inward investment.

 - Support Irish companies which want to find and access new markets, and help with resolving commercial difficulties where possible

 - Provide general advice on doing business locally and, through our network of contacts, pursue export and investment opportunities that will benefit Ireland